Linuxfabrik/monitoring-plugins/check-plugins/network-errors/README.md

 * WARN if the combined per-second error rate of an interface leaves the `--warning` range (default: `0`, meaning any new error triggers a warning).
 * CRIT if the combined per-second error rate of an interface leaves the `--critical` range (default: no critical threshold).
 * UNKNOWN on missing Python modules (Windows), invalid `--match` or `--ignore` patterns, an unreadable `/proc/net/dev`, or invalid command-line arguments.
+* `--no-match-severity` sets the state reported when the filters match no interface and nothing is checked (default: `ok`); set it to `warn`, `crit`, or `unknown` to alert on an empty selection (for example a filter typo or a missing interface) instead of silently returning OK.
 * `--always-ok` suppresses all alerts and always returns OK.